Not-Zorro/enigma/README.md

 However, instead of using the same shift for every character, our algorithm will use 4 different shifts known as the A, B, C, and D shifts.
 Every fourth character will be shifted by the same amount, so the 1st, 5th, and 9th characters will be shifted with the A shift, the 2nd, 6th, and 10th characters will be shifted with the B shift, etc.

 ### CLI File I/O
-Inside of `message.txt` put the message you'd like to encrypt\n In your terminal:
+Inside of `message.txt` put the message you'd like to encrypt\
+In your terminal:
 ```
 $ ruby ./runner/encrypt.rb message.txt encrypted.txt